xingchenzhang/xingchenzhang.github.io/_pages/team.md

 **At Imperial College London**

-I was the primary supervisor of one MSc student in Applied Machine Learning at EEE from 2022 to 2023 and has been an [Assistant Supervisor](https://www.imperial.ac.uk/students/academic-support/graduate-school/cornerstone/supervisors-guidebook/cpd/assistant-supervisors/) appointed by Imperial College since December 2020. **All the MSc students I supervised or co-supervised at Imperial College got their degrees with distinction**.
-I am a mentor of [Imperial’s Activate Student Mentoring Programm](https://www.imperial.ac.uk/students/academic-support/graduate-school/wellbeing-and-support/activate-student-mentoring-programme/), where I support one PhD student to enhance her academic and professional development.
+I was the primary supervisor of one MSc student in Applied Machine Learning at the Department of EEE from 2022 to 2023 and has been an [Assistant Supervisor](https://www.imperial.ac.uk/students/academic-support/graduate-school/cornerstone/supervisors-guidebook/cpd/assistant-supervisors/) appointed by Imperial College since December 2020. **All the MSc students I supervised or co-supervised at Imperial College got their degrees with distinction**.
+Additionally, I am a mentor of [Imperial’s Activate Student Mentoring Programm](https://www.imperial.ac.uk/students/academic-support/graduate-school/wellbeing-and-support/activate-student-mentoring-programme/), where I supported one PhD student to enhance her academic and professional development.

 - As the primary supervisor